-Underhand methods of investing in the stock market add yet another dimension to modern economic crime.
-In recent years, due to the significant turn by investors to equities, many involved in the Stock Market have successfully exploited the reasonable expectations of this public for a quick and easy profit.
-In its commonest and coarsest form, the perpetrator, who, as a rule, has convincing persuasive skills, secures the friendship and trust of unsuspecting investors from whom he takes untraceable amounts of money for investment in the so-called 'super return investments', which will, allegedly, double the original investment several times over in a very short time.
-In many cases, he uses the services of some of the 700 so-called ELDE Companies (Companies of receipt and transfer of orders), which have recently flourished in the Greek Stock Market.
-At other times, he does not hesitate to use bogus bonds or certificates of credibility from reputable firms to present a more convincing scenario.
+d) Underhand methods of investing in the stock market add yet another dimension to modern, economic crime.
+In recent years, due to the significant turn of investors to equities, many involved in the stock market have successfully exploited the reasonable expectations of this public for a quick and easy profit.
+In its commonest and coarsest form, the perpetrator, who, as a rule, has convincing persuasive skills, secures the friendship and trust of unsuspecting investors from whom s/he takes untraceable amounts of money for investment in the so-called "super return investments", which will, allegedly, double the original investment several times over in a very short time.
+In many cases, s/he uses the services of some of the 700 so-called

+ELDE Companies (Companies of receipt and transfer of orders), which have recently flourished in the Greek stock market.
+At other times, s/he does not hesitate to use bogus bonds or certificates of credibility from reputable firms to present a more convincing scenario.
 Thus obtained, the investors' money is sent to banks abroad or to offshore companies where, due to the anonymity involved, it is untraceable.
-Following certain cases in Corinth and other places, this method is described in detail in a report by SDOE, which was compiled by the journalist B.G.
-Lambropoulos (To Vima 03/03/2000, p.
-A20).
+Following certain cases in Corinth and other places, this method is described in detail in a report by SDOE, which was compiled on 28/02/2000 by the journalist B.G.
+Lambropoulos and published in the newspaper "To Vima", 03/03/2000, p., A20.

 A variation of these methods is where the perpetrator convinces potential investors that with the help of institutional investors, they will receive a large number of newly floated shares and that they will enjoy privileged treatment in return for some commission.
-The investors initially enjoy some profit from the thousands of shares, which have, allegedly, been bought on their behalf.
+The investors initially enjoy some profits from the thousands of shares, which have, allegedly, been bought on their behalf.
 In practice, the investors are not informed as to which shares they have bought.
 Neither do they check their orders.
-Consequently, the investors' money disappears together with the perpetrator (To Vima 02/03/2000, p.
-A15).
-In certain cases, however, the perpetrators are apprehended, as was the case with a broker in Tripolis (Eleftheros Typos 01/07/1997, p.
-28; Ethnos 06/04/2000 for the case of two persons who embezzled about 4.9 million euros).
+Consequently, the investors' money disappears together with the perpetrator (see article by B.G.
+Lambropoulos in the newspaper "To Vima", 02/03/2000, p., A15).
+In certain cases, however, the perpetrators are apprehended, as was the case with a broker in Tripolis (see the newspapers "Eleftheros Typos", 01/07/1997, p., 28; and "Ethnos", 06/04/2000 for the case of two persons who embezzled 1.7 billion Drs, about 4.9 million Euros).